Chmm3/genetic-algorithms-E449/README.md

 $$ C_2 = \gamma P_1 + (1 - \gamma ) P_2$$

 ### Simulated Binary Crossover (SBX) (Real Coded)
 Simulated binary crossover takes a statistical approach to defining our children.
 I will work backwards and define the needed variables and concepts as they arise.
-We consider a hyper-parameter `q` for this crossover, this value will determine how varied the children are.
+We consider a hyper-parameter $q$ for this crossover, this value will determine how varied the children are.

  1. We consider two children as defined by